HenrietaPolaciokva/taroworks-code-test/README.md

 ## Salesforce Environment

-You will have received an email with your scratch org credentials.
+You have already received an email with your scratch org credentials.
 You can use these credentials to login and configure the salesforce scratch org.
-The environment will be deleted within a month of your code test, you can treat it as “yours” and make any changes you wish.
-The environment will be checked automatically to verify functionality and your code will be reviewed.
+The environment will be deleted within a month of your code test, you can treat it as “yours” and make any changes you wish (please do not change the admin password or add multi-factor authentication as this may complicate scoring).
+The environment will be checked automatically to verify functionality and your code will be reviewed both in your submission and within the salesforce org.

  Note that the pre-configured URL ("fun-momentum-8899-dev-ed") is for demonstration only and should not be used in your submission - use the credentials sent via email instead.

  This cURL command demonstrates the API - replace the URL with your scratch org to verify that your org is configured properly.
+Also included in this repository are POSTMan tests that accomplish the same task.

 ```
 curl --location --request POST 'https://fun-momentum-8899-dev-ed.scratch.my.salesforce-sites.com/services/apexrest/ClientOrderProcessor?name=TaroDev'